 Some still remember the London Whale - when JPMorgan Chase lost more than $6 billion in its “London Whale” incident, in part due to Excel spreadsheet errors, including alleged copying and pasting of incorrect information from multiple spreadsheets.
-In 2012 it became clear to the market that one trader at JPM was counterpart on almost all the CDSs in London.
-JPM’s risk management failed to notice this due to risk processes run in Excel and copy-paste errors made the Excel sheet miscalculate the risk.
+In 2012, it became clear to the market that one trader at JPM was counterpart on almost all the CDSs in London.
+JPM’s risk management failed to notice this due to risk processes run in Excel, and copy-paste errors made the Excel sheet miscalculate the risk.
 To unwind the huge CDS positions, JPM had to endure a considerable loss.

-documentation of the Excel sheet is not up to date or completely missing.
+Documentation of the Excel sheet is not up-to-date or completely missing

-not remembering all the logic - e.g. hidden cells, expanded tables, manual tasks, etc.
+Not remembering all the logic - e.g. hidden cells, expanded tables, manual tasks, etc.

-no one has ownership of the Excel sheet and data sources.
+No-one has ownership of the Excel sheet and data sources

-at some point, the analyst has moved on to another position, leaving the next FX trader to figure out the logic used in the trading sheets.
+At some point, the analyst has moved on to another position, leaving the next FX trader to figure out the logic used in the trading sheets

-Excel is upgraded.
+Excel is upgraded

-Since FX Exposure is often very high and fluctuations have huge P/L impact - the result is a high exposure in FX handled in a risky solution.
-Even though many have processes that will catch errors, these controls run the day after trading – that means these companies are only one tweet away from disaster.
+Since FX Exposure is often very high and fluctuations have huge P/L impact, the result is a high exposure in FX handled in a risky solution.
+Even though many have processes that will catch errors, these controls run the day after trading – that means these companies are only one tweak away from disaster.
 Altogether it is clear: when dealing with a hazard such as the FX risk, it should be hedged with precision.
 Miscalculations and false estimations can have serious consequences, as highlighted with the London Whale case.
-While Excel can be useful for certain calculations and served a purpose in the past, there is far too high risk involved when it comes to FX hedging; new ages require new solutions.
+While Excel can be useful for certain calculations and served a purpose in the past, there is far too high a risk involved when it comes to FX hedging; new ages require new solutions.

 SaepioX is designed for FX hedge professionals – making the hedge processes as smooth as possible, so time is spent on FX Trading, not on data crunching.
 Stop using tools that are not built to support your business and processes and get into this millennium and demand solutions that do all the tedious work for you.